Priii07/HealthScope-AI/content/docs/setup/_index.md

 ---

-**Setup complete!** You now have a fully functional HealthScope AI documentation site ready for development.
+**Setup complete!** You now have a fully functional HealthScope AI documentation site with integrated analytics ready for development.